 Allow me to highlight three values that have emerged as cornerstones of our community:

-- Curiosity: though we share some fundamental beliefs, we have lots of healthy disagreement on a wide range of topics.
+- Curiosity: though we share a few fundamental beliefs, we have healthy disagreements on a wide range of topics.
 The key to building a healthy pluralist community is curiosity: that amidst disagreement our posture is one of inquiry and interest, not one of attack.

 - Gratitude: though we lament a wide range of the policies and outcomes we see around us, we continue to find things on a daily basis for which we are grateful.

-The community has flourished only because of our 100+ volunteers who have served in regional or national leadership positions over this time.
+A decade into this adventure, the Teneo community has flourished only because of our 100-plus volunteers who have served in regional or national leadership positions over this time.
 We have functioned mostly like a medium-sized organization largely through the work of men and women who make sacrifices for something they believe is bigger than themselves.
 For them I am eternally grateful.

 We have been surprised and encouraged by the fruit produced through Teneo in its first decade.
 Bill Gates’ old adage has rung true: “You always overestimate what you can get done in a year and underestimate what you can get done in ten years.”